ComputeCanada/dh-carpentry/PythonResources/Twitter/PythonBasicsTwitterWalkthrough.md

       7 % 2

 * returns 1 since 2 goes into 7 three times with one left over.
-* Assign an integer and a decimal to variables

-* What operators can we use with lists?
+> What operators can we use with lists?
 Try some out!

       list1 + list2